MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning

 \subsection{Runtime Analysis}

-We conduct a runtime analysis comparing our proposed MoEMeta with other baselines.
-For fair comparison, we evaluate MoEMeta on a RTX3090 GPU to keep consistency with baseline runtimes sourced from the RelAdapter~\citep{RelAdapter} paper.
-The total runtime for meta-training and the inference time per triplet during meta-testing are reported in seconds in Table~\ref{tab:time_comparison}.
+We also perform a runtime analysis comparing MoEMeta with other baselines.
+For a fair comparison, we evaluate MoEMeta on an RTX3090 GPU to keep consistency with baseline runtimes reported in RelAdapter~\citep{RelAdapter}.
+Table~\ref{tab:time_comparison} reports the total runtime of meta-training and the inference time per triplet during meta-testing in seconds.

 During meta-training, MoEMeta is only slightly slower than MetaR and RelAdapter, while being faster than other baselines such as GANA and FSKGC.
 MoEMeta requires 26,277 seconds to train on the NELL-One dataset, compared to 22,691 seconds for MetaR and 24,085 seconds for RelAdapter.
 The moderate increase in training time mainly comes from the two additional MLPs used in the MoE.
 Despite this additional overhead, MoEMeta achieves significantly better performance.
 For example, under the 1-shot setting on NELL-One, MoEMeta outperforms MetaR, by 28.8\% MRR, 34.1\% Hits@1, 27.7\% Hits@5, and 24.9\% Hits@10, respectively (see Table~\ref{tab:sota}).
 For the inference during meta-testing, all methods including MoEMeta complete in milliseconds per triplet.